Guidelines for Toll-Free Numbers

 Plivo is dedicated to enabling high-quality, high-integrity business communications.
 We don't allow spam or unconsented messaging.
 Plivo encourages our customers to adhere to best practices for sending messages to protect both our network and their businesses.
 Users of Plivo’s software, APIs, and gateway services are all held to the same standards and expectations.
 The guidelines in this document govern the usage of Plivo’s toll-free numbers.

 Validation: To protect the integrity of text messaging networks and services, including the business operations of legitimate service providers, senders of high-throughput text messaging must pass a basic validation test during onboarding with a service provider.

-Consent and content: the consumer must give appropriate consent to receive a given message type
+Consent and content: Consumers must give appropriate consent to receive each type of message content.

 Types of Consent: